 Discuss how it is necessary to turn over, rotate, or slide

-For the next part of the lesson, display the Interactive Tangram Puzzles to the students, using an overhead projector, Smart Board, or other device.
+For the next part of the lesson, display the Interactive Tangram Puzzles to the students, using an overhead projector or Smart Board.

 Show the students that what they see on the screen matches the